Hamza-Belcaid/arch-macbookpro2012/README.md

 # Features
 * Basic system configuration
 * Installs packages (ex: neovim,networkmanager,etc)
-* Various Desktop Environments to choose from. (only KDE Plasma as of now)
+* Various Desktop Environments to choose from. (only a basic KDE Plasma as of now)

 # Usage